ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/influxdb-bucket.png" width="80%"></p>

-On the free plan, the maximum retention period is 30 days.
+This is where we will send the data to.
+On the free plan, the maximum retention period for our data is 30 days.
 The next step is to generate access tokens.
 Firstly, generating one for the AVR-IoT Cellular Mini with read and write access to the sensordata bucket:

 <p align="center"><img src="./images/influxdb-token-1.png" width="80%"></p>